pvmm/gimpfu-msx-gr4.py/README.md

 30 BLOAD"NONAME.SR5",S
 60 IF INKEY$ = "" GOTO 60
 ```
-Second file (NONAME.SR5) is the pattern data and first file (NONAME.PAL) is the palette.
+The first file (NONAME.PAL) is the palette and the second file (NONAME.SR5) is the pattern data and you need both to get the right image.

 ## TODO